MoonDevelopmentsLLC/Easy-Account-Manager/README.md

 - Secure storage of multiple account credentials
 - On-demand autofill functionality
-- Support for 50+ accounts across different services
+- Support for accounts across different services tested with over 50 at a time running stable!
 - Separation of accounts and session data
 - Local-first storage approach focused on privacy